-Robert has been with Jarvis for 7 years during this time he worked as a Service Engineer and 18 months ago was promoted to National Sales Manager.
+Robert has been with Jarvis for over 10 years during this time he worked as a Service Engineer and 18 months ago was promoted to National Sales Manager.
 He has 30 years experience as a Qualified Fitter and Turner, Restricted Electrician and a WHS Officer.

 From the days of stunning cattle with the multiple blows of a sledgehammer to the development of the world’s most reliable pneumatic stunner, he has seen it all and participated in a great deal of it.

 Born and raised in Waterbury, Conn, USA, Volpe grew up with a love for all things mechanical, owning a gas station and garage with his brother in nearby New Haven.
 A skin allergy forced him to abandon his hands-on auto repair career.
 A World War II veteran, he then went to college on the GI Bill.

 “I went to Boston University to study business management,” he says.
 “My wife supported me so I could go to school.
 I finished in 1955 and took a summer job with Jarvis, which was in the machine tool and attachments business…. and I’m still here.”